Climate Impact Investing: A Practical Framework for Building Wealth While Supporting Climate Solutions

 From ESG to Impact Investing

-Climate impact investing emerged partly in response to this gap.
-Rather than focusing solely on ESG ratings or exclusion lists, climate impact investing seeks to identify companies positioned to benefit from — and contribute to — the transition toward a more resource-efficient and lower-carbon economy.
+Climate impact investing emerged to answer the questions ESG investing failed to ask.
+Rather than relying on ratings or exclusion lists, climate impact investing identifies companies positioned to benefit from — and contribute to — the transition toward a more resource-efficient, lower-carbon economy.

 This post explains: